Kellytom/FileNameTagging/README.md

 - The advantage of this system is that it can be used immediately with most existing programs that do file searches.
 For example, a sort for "-fun" would turn up all files including the word "-fun".
 The disadvantage is that if the filename includes the word fun, and it is delimited by "-" ahead of time, a search would find "-fun" in a file that was untagged.
 I hope this is a minor fact.
 For example:

 `Girls-just-want-to-have-fun.txt` would be found in a search.
+A dedicated spreadsheet or program would detect the " -" space before the dash.

-- Each system and program would need a separate method to view, sort, and rename the files.
+- Each operating system and program would need a separate method to view, sort, and rename the files.

 - I would call the program that uses this convention just to view and sort the files and perhaps rename them a "helping program."

--I have done a simple proof of concept in a spreadsheet.
+- I have done a simple proof of concept in a spreadsheet.
 This involves no programming, no if statements and no loops.
 Check it out at:

 https://github.com/Kellytom/FileNameTagging/blob/master/Simple%20Sorter%20Workflow%20with%20a%20Spreadsheet.md